-Students may use the library any time during the regular school day, either with the whole class or with permission from their teacher and the librarian for independent study or computer work.
-Students must have a pass to enter the library during class hours, unless accompanied by a teacher or an aide.
-They may use the library during lunch periods for study and personal reading (if not in conflict with another class).
-The library is also open before and after school.
-Please consult the library webpage for specific hours.
+Students may use the library any time during the regular class day, either with their class and teacher on a scheduled visit, or with the permission from their teacher.
+Students must have a pass and sign in to enter the library during class hours, unless accompanied by a teacher or an aide.
+Students may use the library during lunch for studying, personal reading, or other quiet activities.
+The library is also open before and after school; consult the library webpage for specific hours.
 While in the library, students are expected to conduct themselves responsibly.
-Loud talking, gum-chewing, eating, drinking, inappropriate cell phone use, applying make-up and similar behaviors are not allowed.
+Loud talking, gum-chewing, eating, drinking, inappropriate cell phone use, and similar behaviors are not allowed.
 Disruptive students will be asked to leave the library, and/or be subject to disciplinary action.
-Computers in the library may only be used for school activities.

-Book Damage or Loss: Students are expected to pay for excessive damage to books or for loss of books - the cost will be determined by the current replacement cost of the title(s).
-Students who do not meet these obligations lose further borrowing privileges.
-Participation in special school activities may also be suspended for unpaid fines.
+Book Damage or Loss: Students are expected to pay for willful damage to books or for loss of books.
+The cost will be determined by the current replacement cost of the title(s).
+Alternative actions can be discussed if replacing the book is a financial hardship.